pygame/pygame/docs/reST/ref/pygame.rst

    | :sl:`tupled integers of the version`
    | :sg:`vernum = (1, 5, 3)`

-   This variable for the version can easily be compared with other version numbers of the same format.
+   This version information can easily be compared with other version numbers of the same format.
 An example of checking pygame version numbers would look like this:

    ::

        if pygame.version.vernum < (1, 5):
-           print 'Warning, older version of pygame (%s)' %  pygame.version.ver disable_advanced_features = True
+           print('Warning, older version of pygame (%s)' %  pygame.version.ver)
+           disable_advanced_features = True

    .. versionadded:: 1.9.6 Attributes ``major``, ``minor``, and ``patch``.